top of page

 • shelter for victims of natural disasters and their business land which is temporary in nature or certain agriculture in the context of food security and energy security; and

-• waste final processing site, waste treatment facility, or environmental restoration activities.
+• final waste processing site, waste treatment facility, or environmental restoration activities.

 • in the case of land acquisition carried out by government agencies, through the mechanism of releasing forest areas; or